Audio suggests crew of crashed cargo plane lost control

 WASHINGTON, D.C. — A recording from the cockpit of a cargo plane that crashed into a Texas bay in February suggests the pilot lost control while preparing to land at a Houston airport.

 The National Transportation Safety Board says its preliminary review of the audio found that 18 seconds before the flight’s blackbox recording ends there were “crew communications consistent with a loss of control of the aircraft.”
-The NTSB does not say why the crew may have lost control.
+The federal agency does not say why the crew may have lost control.

+The Boeing 767 dropped into Trinity Bay killing the three people aboard after losing more than 3,000 feet of altitude in 30 seconds, according to tracking data from FlightAware.com.

-Investigators found that air traffic control had given the crew instructions to land on a runway at George Bush Intercontinental Airport before the plane dropped into the shallow bay about 35 miles (55 kilometers) east of Houston.
-The crash killed all three people aboard.
+Air traffic control had given the crew instructions to land on a runway at George Bush Intercontinental Airport before the plane smashed into the shallow bay about 40 miles (64 kilometers) east of the airport, according to the NTSB.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.